marmelab/react-admin/docs/Authentication.md

 The `authProvider` is also a good place to notify the authentication API that the user credentials are no longer valid after logout.

-Note that the `authProvider.logout()` method can return the url to which the user will be redirected once logged out.
-By default, this is the `/login` route.
+Note that after logout, react-admin redirects the user to the string returned by `authProvider.logout()` - or to the `/login` url if the method returns nothing.
+You can customize the redirection url by returning a route string, or `false` to disable redirection after logout.

 ## Catching Authentication Errors On The API